-The Ginkgo Prize and Poetry School are enormously grateful to our prize partners: Loowatt, The Cambridge Writing Retreat, Global Witness, and Swedenborg House.
+The Ginkgo Prize and Poetry School are enormously grateful to our prize partners: Loowatt, The Cambridge Writing Retreat, Global Witness, Swedenborg House, and Poets for the Planet.

 We are also grateful to prize partners from previous years, including Cill Rialaig Arts Centre, Curious Arts Festival and Poetry in Aldeburgh.

 Loowatt is proud to sponsor the Ginkgo Prize for Ecopoetry 2019.

 Loowatt has developed a waterless flush toilet which offers affordable sanitation to the billions of people in developing countries who still lack access to any kind of sanitation at all.

 In the developing world, Loowatt technology is a clean, safe and sustainable alternative to the ubiquitous portable toilet.

 The Cambridge Writing Retreat are providing beautiful writers’ residencies for the winner of the Ginkgo Prize and the winner of the Environmental Defenders Prize.

 The Cambridge Writing Retreat is a beautiful space for writers to progress their work and be inspired.
 Welcoming people at all stages of their creative journey, their goal is to nurture writers in a peaceful, calm and inspiring environment.
 They offer tutored fiction, life writing and poetry courses, and untutored retreat days.
 Roam through the beautiful gardens, feed the chickens, or cosy up inside by the Aga or open fires – reset your mind for creativity.